kinde-oss/kinde-dotnet-sdk/docs/PermissionsApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new PermissionsApi(httpClient, config, httpClientHandler);
-            var permissionId = 56;  // int | The identifier for the permission.
+            var permissionId = "permissionId_example";  // string | The identifier for the permission.
             var createPermissionRequest = new CreatePermissionRequest?(); // CreatePermissionRequest? | Permission details. (optional)

             try